-Conditions: Throat: Swallowing
+Conditions: Swallowing

 Normal swallowing is something we do not appreciate until we have lost it.
 See below for conditions affecting swallowing and ways to evaluate it.